Learn more about Wedge Trombone Mouthpieces

 - Medium European shanks for available for trombone sizes 100AL, 101G, 103G, 104G, and for all euphonium sizes.

 - Some bass trombones, for example some vintage King models, have an extra deep receiver.

 - If your mouthpiece inserts more than 1.25 inches (31 mm) into your leadpipe be sure to select the BT Deep Receiver option when ordering bass trombone mouthpieces.

-Wedge trombone screw rims are avialable in silver plated brass or Delrin plastic, and are compatible with Doug Elliott ST, LT, XT, SB, and LB cups.
+Wedge trombone screw rims are avialable in silver or gold plated brass or Delrin plastic, and are compatible with Doug Elliott ST, LT, XT, SB, and LB cups.

 Trombone Mouthpiece Comparison Table